 If you qualify for Farmer’s accident forgiveness program, they will forgive one accident every three years.
 Unfortunately, they don’t specify how to qualify.
-This benefit applies regardless of who is driving or who is at-fault.
+This benefit applies regardless of who is driving or who is at fault.
 Their protection also extends to comprehensive claims.
 These are damages caused by forces such as theft, vandalism, hail, fire, trees falling on the car, or hitting a deer.
 (Though not hitting other things if swerving to avoid the deer).

-Geico’s accident forgiveness is available two ways.
-Either as a buyable addon (in some states), or free for drivers who have been accident-free for five years.
+Geico’s accident forgiveness is available in two ways.
+Either as a buyable addon (in some states) or as free for drivers who have been accident-free for five years.
 Having this coverage also protects the driver from losing any good driver discounts that may be in effect.
 The coverage is per policy, so any of the eligible drivers may use this benefit once.
 Not available in California, Connecticut or Massachusetts.

-Only available with purchase of the Advantage Plus package.
+Only available with a purchase of the Advantage Plus package.
 To qualify, all drivers must be accident and violation free for five years.

-Kemper provides accident forgiveness as an optional addon.
+Kemper provides accident forgiveness as an optional add-on.
 It protects against premium increases even if you’re at fault.

 Liberty Mutual offers accident forgiveness to drivers who have been accident and violation free for five years.
 This applies even if you insured with someone else during that time.
 Some restrictions apply.